Experienced Representation for Workers Injured by Defective Tools

 Workers in industries such as construction, manufacturing, and transportation can avoid some workplace accidents by taking the appropriate safety precautions.
 However, despite their best efforts, workers may still become injured by defective tools or equipment.

 Those who are injured in defective tool accidents may be able to obtain compensation from their employers and/or responsible third parties.
-The Philadelphia work injury lawyers at Larry Pitt & Associates, P.C. help Pennsylvania workers understand their legal options and obtain maximum compensation for their workplace injuries.
+The knowledgeable work injury lawyers at Larry Pitt & Associates, P.C. help Pennsylvania workers understand their legal options and obtain maximum compensation for their workplace injuries.

 Types of Defective Tools